| KRHG - Kinenchen's Rabbit Help Guides [Updated on: 06/30/18 03:16]

 Kinenchen has made a number of great picture guides that have a lot of great rabbit information in them.
 This page is an easy index reference to these Oryctolagus cuniculus cuniculus guides.
 All guide belong to Kinenchen.

-Christie Taylor (aka Kinenchen) is a House Rabbit Society Nationally Licensed Educator.
-She also answers rabbit questions sometimes on the weekly Animal Planet Live chat on their Bunny Cam page, 3:00 pm ET Bunny Chats on Wednesdays in the Bunny Chatroom: http://www.apl.tv/bunnies.htm
+Christie Taylor (aka Kinenchen) is a House Rabbit Society Nationally Licensed Educator and has a PhD in Biochemistry and Molecular Biology from the University of Miami Leonard M. Miller School of Medicine.
+She used to answers rabbit questions on the weekly Animal Planet Live chat on their Bunny Cam page when it was active (was at 3:00 pm EST on Wednesdays in the Bunny Chatroom, http://www.apl.tv/bunnies.htm).

 If you have any questions, comments or suggestions on the guides, please contact her at kinenchen @ gmail.com or follow her on twitter @graemhoek.

 Bill Velasquez with the New Mexico House Rabbit Society interviews Christie on the subject of "End of Life Care."
 This is a good three part series on the subject that is about 1h:25m long.
 Posted May 12 thru June 14, 2018.

 Notes and links covered in this series, click here.

 Guide to bunny poops. - Aug 21 2013 - Updated September 22, 2015

 This is a short guide to bunny poops.
 They can communicate a lot of data via poop-o-gram if you're paying attention.
 Always consult your vet before changing your rabbit's diet.
 If your bunny hasn't pooped in the last 24 hours, please take your bunny to a veterinarian as soon as possible.
 Thanks to everyone who has helped me make this guide better.

 "Guide to Bunny Poops" converted into an article by Bunnies Urgently Needing Shelter.
 April, 2018.